 - 1. You must meet the requirements for Washington State residency. - 2.
 You do not owe a repayment to any federal or state grant or scholarship nor are you in default on a state or federal student loan. - 3.
 You must be enrolled in an eligible program and not be pursuing a degree in theology. - 4.
-If you hold a bachelor's degree or the foreign equivalent, or in some circumstances if you are pursuing a second associate degree within five years of earning an associate degree, you are not eligible to receive state grant funds. - 5.
+If you hold a bachelor's degree or the foreign equivalent, you are not eligible to receive state grant funds. - 5.
 If you do not attend or if you withdraw from your classes, you may owe a repayment of all or part of any state funds you have received. - 6.
 You must maintain the academic progress standards established by your institution in order to receive additional state aid. - 7.
 There could be other circumstances that would require a repayment or reduction in your current award amounts. - 8.
 You must meet all eligibility requirements for the state aid program(s) awarded. - 9.
 The offer of this financial assistance is subject to, and conditioned upon, the availability of funds.
 Washington Student Achievement Council (WSAC) and the institution through which the grant, scholarship, or work study is awarded, reserve the right to withdraw, reduce, or modify the awards due to funding limitations or due to changes in circumstances which affect your eligibility for the program(s).